otson/Voxels/README.md

 ### Technical features ###

 * Terrain generation uses both Perlin and Simplex noise algorithms.
-* Data compression for far away terrain to minimize memory usage.
+* Data compression for faraway terrain to minimize memory usage.
 * Greedy meshing to minimize the amount of quads used to draw the terrain.

 ### Usage ###